a1gorhythm7/Mini-theory-about-consciousness-origin/README.md

 We often fear the end of "I," but if "I" am defined by the connectivity of causal effects, then "I" am as persistent as the laws of cause and effect themselves.
 Every day we come from a weakly integrated network to a full network, then back again.

 Now, we can deduce the answer to the hard question of where “I” came from and where “I” am going: The "Self" is not a passenger on the train of physical time; it is the track of the causal chain itself.
-As long as the universe continues to generate causal relations that can integrate into a "slice," the potential for "Self" remains.
+As long as the universe continues to generate causal relations that can integrate into a new causal "slice," the potential for "Self" remains.
 The previous and next node of your existence is not limited to your current bodily self, but is defined by whatever part of the universal causal network manages to wire itself into a non-trivial, integrated whole.